tduyng/prettyoutput/README.md

 ## Contribution
 If you'd like to contribute to this project, feel free to submit issues and pull requests.
 Contributions are always welcome!

 ## Credits

-pretty-output is a fork of the archived [prettyoutput project](https://github.com/keepitcool/prettyoutput).
-Special thanks to all contributors who helped improve it over time.
+**pretty-output** is based on the original [prettyoutput](https://github.com/keepitcool/prettyoutput) project, which is now archived.
+Special thanks to [@bnadim](https://github.com/bnadim) for creating the original project, and to all contributors who helped enhance it over time.